FRENCH HOSTAGES TO DIE TIT FOR TAT

 On this date in 1941, in the wake of the first public assassination of a German officer in France, the German military authorities issued a Code of Hostages to the French people.
 Pools of Frenchmen, whether detained by French authorities or by the German Wehrmacht (armed forces) or the Gestapo (secret police) for “anti-German” and otherwise illegal activities, were to be held in readiness as hostages against future attacks on German soldiers.
 Illegal activities included espionage, sabotage, armed attacks, and distributing anti-German tracts.
 Fifty to 100 Frenchmen would be shot for every German killed.
 Members of the French Resistance responded with wall posters: “For every patriot shot, 10 Germans will be killed.”

 It was open season on both sides for the rest of the war.
 In one of the most gruesome reprisals—this on June 9, 1944, in the French industrial town of Tulle in Central France—German Waffen-SS company “Das Reich” and members of the Sicherheitsdienst (the intelligence agency of the Nazi Party’s Schutzstaffel, or SS) first tortured, then murdered 99 randomly selected men aged between 17 and 42, hanging the victims’ bodies from trees, balconies, and lamp posts all over town.
 Additionally, another 321 captives were sent to labor camps in the Third Reich, where 101 lost their lives.
 In total, the actions of the Germans claimed the lives of 213 Tulle civilians.
-The next day, June 10, the same Waffen-SS unit massacred 642 inhabitants, including women and children, in the village of Oradour-sur-Glane, 15 miles north of Tulle.
+The next day, June 10, the same Waffen-SS unit massacred 642 inhabitants, including women and children, in the village of Oradour-sur-Glane, 15 miles/24 km north of Tulle.

 Marshal Philippe Pétain, the octogenarian head of the collaborationist Vichy government, appealed to his countrymen for restraint, saying that by terms of the Franco-German armistice of June 22, 1940, Frenchmen had agreed to lay down their weapons.
-He closed his eyes to the unequal tit-for-tat ratio of French dead to German dead and to the fact that truly innocent Frenchmen were being detained and killed, declaring himself more committed than ever to collaboration with the oppressors.
+He closed his eyes to the unequal tit-for-tat ratio of French dead to German dead and to the fact that truly innocent Frenchmen were being detained and killed, declaring himself more committed than ever to collaboration with psychopathic killers and oppressors.
 According to French sources, between May 1940 and September 1944 a total of 6,000 Frenchmen were massacred (massacrés) by the Germans and their “allies” (most likely the Milice, a Vichy French paramilitary force), 25,000 were shot (fusillés), and 27,000 résistants died during deportation, not to mention the tens of thousands of déportés who died following their incarceration in German concentration camps.

 German Atrocities in France and the French Resistance